 This course provides a combination of ground and flight training consisting of VFR (Visual Flight Rules), cross-country projects, and additional time in high-performance and/or complex airplanes, including an introduction to commercial maneuvers.
 Further experience is gained in cross-country flight planning and the development of the PIC (Pilot In Command) mentality in a variety of training scenarios.
-Prerequisites: Private Pilot certificate (MF-4002) and MF-4016 (previous or concurrent).
+Prerequisites: FAA Private Pilot certificate or MF-4002 Primary Flight, and MF-4016 Transitions Ground II.
+May be taken (previous or concurrently) with MF-4016.